raphaklaus/raphaklaus.github.io/about.md

 to work with amazing people and very exciting projects.
 Developing solutions from the [Olympics](posts/como-um-bot-telegram-salvou-as-olimpiadas) to the [biggest ride hailing app solution in the Eastern Africa region](https://safeboda.com){:target="\_blank"}

-Right now I am working at [TIER](https://tier.app), world's leading solution for urban micromobility present in Europe, Middle East and USA.
+Right now I am working at [TIER](https://tier.app), Europe's leading solution for urban micromobility present in Europe and Middle East.
 I'm part of the IoT team developing the backend services that integrates with the vehicle's hardware.

 During this journey I collaborated with over **20 nationalities!** 🌐